JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_extension.md

 The product code for the plugin, used in the JetBrains Sales System, needs to be pre-approved by JetBrains and must adhere to [specified requirements](https://plugins.jetbrains.com/docs/marketplace/obtain-a-product-code-from-jetbrains.html).

-The given value will be utilized as a `<product-descriptor code="">` element attribute.
+The provided value will be utilized as a `<product-descriptor code="">` element attribute.

 {style="narrow"}
 Type